ckm65/Cornell-Dance-Team/documents/design-journey.md

 Here are some pages/information that our client expects to see:
   - information about club history
-  - infrmation about current workshops
+  - information about current workshops
   - E-board introduction and recruitment info
-  - intructors introduction
+  - instructors introduction
   - annual showcase information
   - event page: performance schedule + social events
   - order form for club members (to collect information about costume size)
   - club contact info
+  - photo gallery

 ## Client Meeting Notes (Milestone 1)